khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

 <!-- Check the person called ʿAbd ibn Ḥumayd -->

 _Mawḍūʿ_ ([Fabricated]{style="font-variant:small-caps;"}).
-Ibn ʿAbd al-Barr reports it in _muʿallaq_ (suspended, i.e. an incomplete chain of narrators at the collector's end) form and Ibn Ḥazm reports it from him; the complete chain was provided by ʿAbd ibn Ḥumayd in _al-Muntakhab min al-Musnad_ (86/1):
+Ibn ʿAbd al-Barr reports it in _muʿallaq_ (suspended, i.e. an incomplete chain of narrators at the collector's end) form and Ibn Ḥazm reports it from him; the complete chain was provided by ʿAbd bin Ḥumayd in _al-Muntakhab min al-Musnad_ (86/1):

-> Aḥmad ibn Yūnus informed me: Abū Shihāb al-Ḥannāt narrated to us, from Ḥamzah al-Jazrī, from Nāfiʿ, from Ibn ʿUmar \mabpwthemtwo from the Prophet \pbuh.
+> Aḥmad bin Yūnus informed me: Abū Shihāb al-Ḥannāt narrated to us, from Ḥamzah al-Jazrī, from Nāfiʿ, from Ibn ʿUmar \mabpwthemtwo from the Prophet \pbuh.

 Also, Ibn Baṭṭah narrated it in _al-Ibānah_ (4/11/2) by another chain from Abū Shihāb.